Crypto vs Conventional Loans: Key Differences Explained

-2021 has been a landmark year for cryptocurrency so far.
+2021 has been a landmark year for cryptocurrency so far, with the rise of crypto vs conventional loans being one of the most significant developments.
 In January, the combined market value of all crypto assets across the world exceeded $1 trillion for the first time, becoming equivalent to the fifth most circulated currency in existence.

 But whereas any value from holding cryptocurrency has generally sprung from buying low, holding on to the stock as its worth appreciates and then selling it on for a profit, the advent of lending in the sector has introduced the concept of crypto interest.
-Although crypto loans share much in common with tradition loans, they do differ in significant other ways – which results in better outcomes for everyone.
+Crypto loans are similar to traditional loans but differ in key ways.
+These differences lead to better outcomes for everyone involved.

 Crypto loans vs conventional loans